jaromers/console/README.md

 mvn clean install
 in the directory, where pom.xml is located.

-The program can be run using maven too: mvn exec:java -Dexec.mainClass="cz.test.console.main.Main"
+The program can be run using maven too (again from the directory where the pom.xml file is located), e.g.: mvn exec:java -Dexec.args="-f sampleFeesFile.txt -i sampleInputFile.txt"

 The program accepts the following arguments:
 1. -i <path_to_input_file>